djarosz/fopator/README.md

 # fopator: Formating Object PDF Creator

 fopator is bulk PDF creator.
-It reads XML data from one folder,  XSL (thus creating objects Formating objects file)
+It reads XML data from one folder pairs it with XSLT and creates Apache FOP framework to create resulting PDF file

 Features:
 - generates PDFSs in many threads (for performance reasons)
 - different xslt locations and PDF output locations can be configured using regular expressions on original XML file
-- configurable (you can define you own application.properties file and overide default values) For configuration parametres see default [application.properties](./src/main/resources/application.properties) file
+- configurable (you can define you own application.properties file and override default values) For configuration parametres see default [application.properties](./src/main/resources/application.properties) file

 To run example: